onap/vnfrqts-requirements/docs/Chapter8/ves_7_2/ves_event_listener_7_2.rst

 all name-value pair structures were changed to hash maps (i.e., {‘name’:
 ‘keyName’, ‘value’: ‘keyValue’} was replaced with {‘keyName’:
 ‘keyValue’}).

-**ICE**.
-Incubation and Certification Environment.
-Facilitates vendors and third-party in developing virtual network functions using ONAP and a network cloud.

 **IPMI**.
 The `Intelligent Platform Management Interface <https://en.wikipedia.org/wiki/Intelligent_Platform_Management_Interface>`__.